What is an abdominal aortic aneurysm and what are the symptoms?

 Is someone likely to get an aneurysm a second time after it’s treated?

 There is a low risk of having a second aneurysm.
-Though rare, you might develop an aneurysm in a different location on the aorta, or you could experience a problem with the original aneurysm repair.
+Though rare, you might develop an aneurysm in a different part of the aorta, or you could experience a problem with the original aneurysm repair.

-Thankfully, there's little likelihood of having an issue that requires intervention, but we do follow our patient post-treatment, usually once a year, sometimes every six months, to make sure that other problems aren't developing.
+Thankfully, there's little likelihood of having an issue that requires intervention, but we do follow our patient post-treatment, usually once a year, sometimes every six months, to make sure that no other heart problems are developing.

 Why come to the UChicago Medicine to treat an abdominal aortic aneurysm?

 The UChicago Center for Aortic Diseases has a very comprehensive, multidisciplinary program.
-We have a whole multispecialty group that cares for patients with aneurysm disease that includes: anesthesia doctors, cardiologists, surgeons, ICU teams and nurses.
-It's a huge group that helps coordinate every aspect of a patient’s care, and we provide a array of treatment options, including endovascular treatment using stents and standard operations, depending on what is best suited for the individual patient.
+We have a whole multispecialty aneurysm group that includes: anesthesia doctors, cardiologists, surgeons, ICU teams and nurses.
+It's a huge group that helps coordinate every aspect of a patient’s care, and we provide a wide range of treatment options, including endovascular treatment using stents and standard operations, depending on what is best suited for the individual patient.

 What's on the horizon for future abdominal aortic treatments?